One hell of a sailor

 The lotus eaters

-During their journey it started blowing north and pushed the ships away, in Africa.
-So they arrived in the land of the Lotus Eaters.
+During their journey the strong winds blowing north pushed the ships away, in Africa.
+And so, Odysseus and his men arrived in the land of the Lotus Eaters.

-They went ashore and Odysseus sent three of his warriors to see what kind of people were living in this country.
-His men met the Lotus Eaters which they gave them to eat persimmons, which were enchanted fruit!
+Once ashore Odysseus sent three of his warriors to see what kind of people lived in this country.
+There, his men met the Lotus Eaters who offered them persimmons to eat, later revealed to be enchanted fruit!

-Odysseus went to find them and took them by force and immediately ordered the ships to sail.
+Odysseus went to find them and took them back by force, immediately ordering the ships to sail.

 Polyphemus the Cyclops